Table of Contents

 The feeling of being in the body (the lived experience) and kinaesthetic empathy have become expressive resources to challenge structural rules.

-A dancer like Dina now distinguishes herself within the field of cultural production through the use of artefacts (costumes in particular) as well as the emotional expressivity of her body (through the quality of movements).
+A dancer like Dina now distinguishes herself within the field of cultural production through the use of artifacts (costumes in particular) as well as the emotional expressivity of her body (through the quality of movements).

 At the same time, the actual movement vocabulary has not changed much as she still draws inspiration from dancers of the past.